lightmaster/SWG-Runtime-Calculator/README.md

 # Build from source
 The spreadsheet is saved as a decompressed folder in Github to conserve space.
 As a compressed xlsx file, Github has to store a new full copy of the spreadsheet, even if you change just 1 byte.
 These directions will help you repackage it back into an Excel spreadsheet if you want to try out the latest spreadsheet before its released.

+_With each release, the actual spreadsheet will be published as well, downloading and using the source code is only for if you want to help out._

 ## Convert to .xlsx
 1. Navigate into the project folder and into the "SWGCalculator" folder.
 2. Select the \_rels, docProps, xl, and [Content_Types].xml folders